 For Vietnamese iced coffee, fill glass with ice, then fill half with coffee concentrate, then 3 T condensed milk, then top with milk or half and half.

 A Cold Brew Coffee Maker and other handy tools

 Here are some made in USA tools you'll feel good about buying to make this project even easier.
 All of these can be used with this cold brew coffee recipe.

 Big Brewing Container – I use a big pitcher I have in my house, but this large glass jar would do the trick and look good sitting on the counter.
 The jar, by Anchor Hocking, is made in the USA, but I understand the lid is not.

-Glass Bottles – These glass bottles with stoppers will keep your cold brew coffee concentrate looking sleek in your fridge.
+Glass Bottles – These glass bottles will keep your cold brew coffee concentrate looking sleek in your fridge.
 These will also come in handy for the spiced simple syrup for the Pumpkin Spice Latte.
 When you are not using them for coffee, you'll be using them for salad dressing, water, all kinds of things.

 Tervis Insulated Tumblers – The very best insulated tumblers for hot or cold coffee are American made by Tervis.
 I have a set of these coffee toned tumblers from their clear and colorful collection.
 Don't forget to add the matching lids and a set of straws.